-The course runs for a full academic year and is structured in two modules: (a) an introduction module and (b) the applied module.
+The course runs for two semesters and is structured in two modules: (a) an introduction module and (b) the applied module.
 The course starts with the introductory module with seminars, and (non-graded) exercises to provide formative feedback to the student.
 As part of the introductory module the student conducts a prestudy and develops a project plan.
 The project plan is graded by the examiner supported by independent peer reviews.